valzagrainca/Analysis-of-unemployment-in-EU-countries/README.md

 ### Phase 2
 `Identifying outliers and anomalies`: Used the Z-index method to identify outliers and anomalies, and subsequently remove such data.

-`SMOTE algorithm`: After categorizing the 'UNEMPLOYMENT_RATE' column into LOW, MEDIUM and HIGH, we apply the SMOTE algorithm to balance the data.
+`SMOTE algorithm`: We apply the SMOTE algorithm to balance the data after categorizing the 'UNEMPLOYMENT_RATE' column into LOW, MEDIUM and HIGH.

-`Train and testing`: The dataset is trained for 'RandomForestClassifier' model and after testing it results that the accurancy of the data is 0.96 (96%), it indicates that the model is performing well in terms of correctly predicting the classes.
+`Train and testing`: The dataset is trained for 'RandomForestClassifier' model and after testing it results that the accuracy of the data is 0.96 (96%), it indicates that the model is performing well in terms of correctly predicting the classes.
 An accuracy of 96% suggests that the model is making correct predictions for the majority of the instances in the test set.

 `Skeweed data`: Based on mean, median and mode we determine that we have positive skewnees.
 Using the skew() method we get the same result.
-In this analysis we don't need symetrical data but just to show how it would look, we can use the log transformation method and see the distribution.
+In this analysis we don't need symetrical data but just to show how it would look like, we can use the log transformation method and see the distribution.

 ## Acknowledgements
 Data sourced from the EU Open Data Portal: EU Open Data Portal